Family-based Immigration

 • Evidence of the parent-child relationship:

-– For step-parents, the marriage certificate of the parent and the petitioner’s biological parent, showing that the marriage occurred before the petitioner turned 18.
+For step-parents: The marriage certificate of the petitioner’s biological parents and step-parents showing that the marriage occurred before the petitioner turned 18.

 Scroll to Top